Hyundai Beta engine

 ignition coil assembly, Camshaft Position Sensor (CMP), Powertrain Control Module (PCM), spark plug wires and spark plugs.

 The Beta engine family includes the following engine codes: G4GR, G4GB, G4GC, G4GF and G4GM.

 Beta

 1.6L (G4GR)

-The 1.6-liter Beta (Engine code: G4GR) is an in-line, spark-ignition 4-stroke, dual overhead camshaft (DOHC) 16 valve engine and had two (2) variants depending on the vehicle's sub-model.
+The 1.6-liter Beta (Engine code: G4GR) is an in-line, spark-ignition 4-stroke, dual overhead camshaft (DOHC) 16 valve engine that had two variants depending on the vehicle's sub-model.
 Advertised power was 66 kW/ 89 hp/ 90 PS (ECE) and 126 Nm/ 93 lb-ft of torque or 84 kW/113 hp/114 PS (ECE) with 143 Nm / 105 lb-ft of torque depending on market and application.

 The engine was assembled from 1995 to 2001 at the Ulsan plant.
 Unlike other representatives of the Beta series, this engine did not receive the second generation and was replaced by the power unit Alpha II.
 In a number of markets, a deferred version of 90 hp was sold.